KriAga/Health-Checker/README.md

 selenium 3.14.1\
 urllib3 1.23

 ## Getting Started 👍

 You need to start MySQL server.
 Open the project in Pycharm and run the [web-app\app.py](https://github.com/KriAga/Health-Checker/blob/master/HealthChecker/web-app/app.py) file.
 It will run the flask server.
 Open the link provided => ```http://127.0.0.1:5000/```

 ## Deployment

 💥*Edit:* 💥 ➕ \
 Added a deployable Docker Image 🐋 for the project.
-Having issues with API 3 and it is still not working, all other APIs are fully functional (1, 2, 4 and 5).
+Having issues with API 3 on Docker and it is still not working, all other APIs are fully functional (1, 2, 4 and 5).

 For API 3, I think I'll have to run a seperate docker that will run the browser and then get the data.
 I am not familiar about integrating browser as of now so not able to implement this portion.
 We can run the API 3 locally for now. 😶